xueyizou/CarND-Advanced-Lane-Lines-Finder/writeup.md

 **What could you do to make it more robust?**

-This is difficult for me, I have spent a lot of efforts so far.
+This project is difficult for me, I have spent a lot of efforts so far.
 Maybe try the following:

 - Better use of history information
-- Checking the detected lane-lines are roughly parallel
+- Checking that the detected lane-lines are roughly parallel, else use old detections
-- Track loosing recovery
+- Method for recovering from loosing track of lane-lines